 - Training in relevant mathematical and statistical methods and how to conduct, assess, and supervise both theoretical and applied research in the field.

-- Teaching by expert economists from Frontier Economics.
+- Teaching in industrial organisations and competition policy by expert economists from Frontier Economics.

 - Opportunity to obtain a one month paid internship at Frontier Economics, and a cash prize for outstanding achievement.